A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Conclusion

 \section{Conclusion}

-In this paper, we introduced a block-Kaczmarz algorithm that leverages the concept of orthogonality of a block with all the other blocks, regularization in each iteration for better stability, and sampling of rows based on the current residue into a dynamic block in each iteration, to solve high condition number linear systems without preconditioning.
-This technique is suitable for a wide range of problems, including square, underdetermined ($m < n$), and overdetermined ($m > n$) cases, and it outperforms recently developed block-Kaczmarz algorithms.
-We also provide a convergence analysis for the proposed method.
+In this paper, we introduced a block-Kaczmarz algorithm that leverages the concept of orthogonality of a block with all the other blocks, regularization in each iteration for better stability, and sampling of rows based on the current residual into a dynamic block in each iteration, to solve highly ill-conditioned linear systems without preconditioning.
+This technique is suitable for a wide range of ill-conditioned problems, including square, underdetermined ($m < n$), and overdetermined ($m > n$) cases, and it outperforms recently developed block-Kaczmarz algorithms and the well known Krylov subspace solvers.
+We also provide a convergence analysis of the improvements in the proposed method.
 It provides notable gains over the other known methods in sparse systems where effective orthogonality of the blocks is high.
-It also provides such large gains for high condition dense systems with skewed dimensions, where minimizing the residual for the regularized blocks provides significant advantages over a minimization over the entire system.
-This method can also be introduced as a \emph{pre-solver} for widely used iterative methods like CG, GMRES if needed.
-Furthermore, by employing this approach as a preconditioner in the inner iteration, the FABGMRES method for solving consistent linear systems can be significantly improved.
+It also provides such large gains for highly ill-conditioned dense systems with skewed dimensions, where the regularization of block solutions mitigates possible numerical rank deficiency.
+The updates to solution based on the residual based dynamic blocks also improve the rate of convergence.
+In addition to its use as the primary solver, it can also be introduced as a \emph{pre-solver} for widely used iterative methods like CG, GMRES for ill-conditioned problems if needed.
+Furthermore, by employing this approach as a preconditioner in the inner iteration, the FABGMRES method for solving consistent linear systems may be significantly improved.

 \textbf{Author declarations}:

 \textbf{Funding}: Murugesan Venkatapathi acknowledges the support of the Science and Engineering Research Board (SERB) grant CRG/2022/004178 in performing this research.

 \textbf{Conflicts of interest}: The authors do not have any competing financial or non-financial interests to declare.